Psykotikism/Mutant_Tanks/README.md

 Here's an example:

 ```
-"Tank Waves" "2,3,4" // Spawn 2 Tanks on the 1st wave, 3 Tanks on the 2nd wave, and 4 Tanks on the 3rd wave
+"Tank Waves" "2,3,4" // Spawn 2 Tanks on the 1st wave, 3 Tanks on the 2nd wave, and 4 Tanks on the 3rd wave.
 ```

 4. How can I decide whether to display each Tank's health?